 AVID parents are expected to encourage their students to achieve academically, to maintain regular contact with the site AVID coordinator and to become involved in the activities of the AVID program.

 What happens in the AVID program?

 students receive academic instruction in writing and in the following skills – notetaking, studying, test taking and organization;

-students receive academic support from tutors through collaborative groups and peer counseling;
+students receive academic support from college tutors through collaborative groups and peer counseling;

 students are motivated to pursue academic excellence through cultural and college field trips, classroom guest speakers, and AVID team building.